Neleid/chatwork-sdk/readme.md

 Chatwork SDK for PHP
 ==========
-This project is forked from [wataridori/chatwork-sdk](https://github.com/wataridori/chatwork-sdk) and added some features.
-If you want to use original repository, you should check [wataridori/chatwork-sdk](https://github.com/wataridori/chatwork-sdk).

 ##### Remember that this SDK is non-official.
 It may not work when Chatwork update their APIs in the feature.

 [![Build Status](https://travis-ci.org/neleid/chatwork-sdk.svg?branch=master)](https://travis-ci.org/neleid/chatwork-sdk)